 A Virtual Private Network (VPN) can be utilized to keep your IP address & location information safe from cyber threats.
 Using a VPN is a secure way to transport data across your company network.
 If you are connecting from a public WiFi network, it is essential to connect through a VPN.

-Before employees are allowed to work remotely, ensure they have two-factor authentication enabled on their email accounts & other access portals where available.
+Before employees are allowed to work remotely, ensure they have two-factor authentication enabled on their email accounts other access portals where available.
 This extra security layer will require an additional credential (beyond a single-password) to gain access to email and your business data.
 This is effective to prevent unauthorized users from using your computer or logging in from a remote location using a previously stolen password.

-Each and every computer used by a member of your organization needs to have a strong anti-virus solution in place to stop malware attacks.
-Anti-virus software can help detect incoming cyber threats, such as ransomware, that might otherwise go undetected on the network.
+Each and every computer used by a member of your organization needs to have a strong antivirus solution in place to stop malware attacks.
+Antivirus software can help detect incoming cyber threats, such as ransomware, that might otherwise go undetected on the network.
 Windows users have Windows Defender which can be a good start.

 Cyber criminals can exploit vulnerabilities in previous software releases that many people may still be using, thus giving leverage to the hackers.
 We know updates to your computer takes time, however don’t ignore that update notification next time it appears on your screen!

 Organizations need to have a strong data backup process in which backups are taken offline from the network to keep safe from ransomware attacks.
 If your company keeps data backups locally or on a network attached storage device, these can easily become encrypted when cyber criminals come to deploy a ransomware attack.

 As part of a communal effort to deter cybercrime in the wake of the coronavirus, we encourage businesses & organizations to report scams and phishing attacks they may be experiencing.
-Reporting cyber crimes helps our government agencies better deliver resources and awareness so that other organizations can steer safe from these scams.
+Reporting cyber crimes helps our government agencies better deliver resources and awareness so that other organizations can steer safe from these cyber threats.
 If you are suspicious of a cyber scam relating to the coronavirus disease, it should be reported using the official Federal Trade Commission Complaint Assistant.